apigear-io/apigear-docs/docs/guide/index.md

 To edit the solution click the `Edit` icon.
 The solution will be opened in the editor.

-Now you can add our modules to the solution.
+Now you can add our inputs to the solution.
+Inputs can be API modules in the form of the YAML of IDL format.
 As also the template we installed earlier.

 ```
 layers:
   - name: "C++"
-    modules:
+    inputs:
       - <name>.module.yaml
     output: "../output"
-    blueprint:
-      package: <template-name>
+    template: <template-name>
 ```

 Make sure you also have added an output folder where the SDK will be generated.
 The output folder is relative to the solution document.